Holic75/KingmakerRebalance/README.md

 - Channel Energy dc no longer scales with character level, but with class level that gave access to it.
 - all flying creatures are immune to difficult terrain and ground based buff effects,
 - flails and heavy flails critical multiplier was changed to x3 to compensate for missing trip and disarm properties (optional),
-- medium range for spells was increased to 60 ft, long range to 100 ft.
+- medium range for spells was increased to 60 ft, long range to 100 ft,
+- weapon swap consumes move action instead of standard.

 Original game bug fixes: